vyos/vyos-documentation/docs/nat.rst

 ^^^^^^^^^^^^^^^^^

 This is a common scenario where both :ref:`source-nat` and :ref:`destination-nat` are configured at the same time.
 It's commonly used then internal (private) hosts need to establish a connection with external resources and external systems need to access internal (private) resources.

 NAT, Routing, Firewall Interaction
 ----------------------------------

 There is a very nice picture/explanation in the Vyatta documentation which should be rewritten here.

 NAT Ruleset
 -----------

 :abbr:`NAT (Network Address Translation)` is configured entirely on a series of so called `rules`.
 Rules are numbered and evaluated by the underlying OS in numerical order!
 The rule numbers can be changes by utilizing the :cfgcmd:`rename` and :cfgcmd:`copy` commands.

 .. note:: Changes to the NAT system only affect newly established connections.
-   Already establiushed ocnnections are not affected.
+Already established connections are not affected.

 .. hint:: When designing your NAT ruleset leave some space between consecutive rules for later extension.
 Your ruleset could start with numbers 10, 20, 30.
 You thus can later extend the ruleset and place new rules between existing ones.

 Rules will be created for both :ref:`source-nat` and :ref:`destination-nat`.

 For :ref:`bidirectional-nat` a rule for both :ref:`source-nat` and :ref:`destination-nat` needs to be created.